 If both the Welia Health orthopedic specialist and patient determine that surgical treatment is the best approach, the orthopedic specialist guides each patient through the entire process to prepare them for what to expect before, during and following the procedure.

 While some pain is normal during recovery, medications are often used on a short-term basis to aid recovery.
 You will have a sling to support and protect your shoulder in the weeks after surgery.
 Physical therapy, which will within days following surgery, strengthens the muscles around the shoulder and increase the range of motion.

 A patient’s active engagement in their recovery process is critical to long-term success.
 A detailed rehabilitation plan is a crucial part of the recovery process.
 Following recommendations on wound care, nutrition, exercise and medications cannot be overstated.

 The majority of patients are able to perform daily activities more easily after shoulder replacement surgery.
 Most people can expect their shoulder replacement to last for many years, giving them an improved quality of life with less pain, along with improved motion and strength.

 Orthopedic services available in Mora, Hinckley and Pine City.
-Call Welia at 800.679.1313 or schedule an appointment using MyChart.
+Call Welia Health at 800.679.1313 or schedule an appointment using MyChart.

 A referral may be required from your primary care provider, please check with your insurance carrier.